 Like MSAA, you’re likely to find FXAA in almost every game’s settings, sometimes referred to as FSAA.
 However, FXAA isn’t as taxing for processing power as MSAA and is an optimal solution for those with lower-end machines.

-Unfortunately, the way FXAA accomplishes this is somewhat ineffective.
-Its anti-aliasing process consists of smoothing out the jagged edges, but you will often find the entire image blurry.
+Unfortunately, the way FXAA accomplishes this is somewhat inefficient.
+Its anti-aliasing process consists of smoothing out the rough edges, but you will often find the entire image blurry.
 There will sometimes be tiny details that are completely smoothed over.

 Temporal Anti-Aliasing (TXAA)

 TXAA is only marginally more demanding than FXAA but is also a superior solution.
-It combines several techniques in order to smooth out the edges but still doesn’t work as effectively as we would have liked.
+It combines multiple techniques in order to smooth out the edges but still doesn’t work as efficiently as we would have liked.

 It is plagued by the same issue as FXAA in that it sometimes overly blurs.
 However, the promising news is that this is still a relatively new anti-aliasing type, and there is plenty of room for enhancement.

-Choosing the perfect anti-aliasing technique can be difficult, and it typically depends on your device.
+Choosing the ideal anti-aliasing technique can be challenging, and it typically depends on your device.

 If you have a first-class, premium computer, then SSAA is the best solution.
 If your PC is mid-range, you will probably have the most FPS with FXAA.
-However, we suggest tinkering with your settings and finding the ideal balance of attractive graphics and as much FPS as you feel you need.
+However, we suggest tinkering with your settings and finding the perfect balance of appealing graphics and as much FPS as you feel you need.